JBarroca/JBarroca.github.io/_posts/2018-11-14-enter-SSGs.md

 ### My experience using an SSG ###

-The first contact with an SSG was quite daunting because of everything I had to set up (even with the use of gem-based themes) and the time and reading it took me to understand the relationship between the various folders and the resulting static content after the site is built.
-However, after the initial contact, some advantages of using SSGs became immediately apparent.
-The possiblity to reuse and adapt html code via layouts and `includes` is a real productivity boost, especially when implementing changes to the markup after several pages have already been created.
+The first contact with this project was quite daunting.
+Docker, Jekyll, ruby gem-based themes, static websites, CSS preprocessors, Sass... all these different technologies to graps right from the beginning!
+It's no wonder the saying "Jekyll is for developers", because it takes a lot of effort just to be able to produce *something*.

+I started by delving into [Jekyll's documentation](https://jekyllrb.com/docs/ "Jekyll's Documentation") in order to understand the fundamentals, such as the structure of gem-based themes, how to use [Liquid](https://shopify.github.io/liquid/ "Liquid templating language") to introduce variables, logic and modularity and the use of CSS preprocessors within jekyll-built websites.
+It took me a - relatively - long time just to understand the relationship between the various folders, layouts, assets, includes, etc. and the resulting static content after the website is built.

+After the initial reading and the experimentation that followed (temptatively changing a front matter here, an include there and an html layout there), something clicked and I realised why static site generators can be a useful tool.
+The most striking improvement compared to my other recent projects with "traditional" HTML+CSS files was how much more modular all becomes by using layouts and includes.
+Goodbye, copy+pasting the same HTML elements all over different files and hello, immediate site-wide editing by changing just a single markup file.
+Then, the use of Liquid's if statements and for loops to build lists and navigation menus is really flexible.
+And finally, the possibility of adding pages and blog entries by simply creating new markdown text files is a breeze.

+Since I'm only in the beginning of this journey, only time will tell how much I'll continue to use static site generators and this particular website here.
+Regardless, delving into all these different technologies was a very positive learning experience.